axllent/silverstripe-enquiry-page/README.md

 A randomly-generated captcha image can be easily enabled in the form via the CMS.
 By default it will produce a 4-digit image 60x30px with an input field next to it.
-If you wish to change the height of the image (eg: to match boostrap input styling), you can configure this in your YAML:
+If you wish to change the height of the image (eg: to match bootstrap input styling), you can configure this in your YAML:

 ```